dewetbaumann/micro_app/README.md

 ![architecture](./arch.png)

 ## Dependencies
-Execute this commando and add this dependencies in your `pubspec.yaml` file:
+Execute this command and add this dependencies in your `pubspec.yaml` file:

 ```
 flutter pub add dio logger print_map